Bob Gibson: Breakthrough

 They next faced the New York Yankees in the 1964 World Series.
 Gibson was matched against Yankees starting pitcher Mel Stottlemyre for three of the Series' seven games, with Gibson losing Game 2, then winning Game 5.
 In Game 7, Gibson, who only had 2 days rest, pitched into the ninth inning, where he allowed home runs to Phil Linz and Clete Boyer, making the score 7–5 Cardinals.
 With Ray Sadecki and Barney Schultz warming up in the Cardinal bullpen, Gibson retired Bobby Richardson for the final out, giving the Cardinals their first World Championship since 1946.
 Along with his two victories, Gibson set a new World Series record by striking out 31 batters.

-Gibson made the All-Star team again in the 1965 season, and when the Cardinals were well out of the pennant race by August, attention turned on Gibson to see if he could win 20 games for the first time.
+Gibson made the All-Star team again in the 1965 season, and when the Cardinals were well out of the pennant race by August, attention turned to Gibson to see if he could win 20 games for the first time.
 Gibson was still looking for win number 20 on the last day of the season, a game where new Cardinals manager Red Schoendienst rested many of the regular players.
 Gibson still prevailed against the Houston Astros by a score of 5–2.

-The 1966 season marked the opening of Busch Memorial Stadium for the Cardinals, and Gibson was selected to play in the All-Star Game in front of the hometown crowd that year as well.
+The 1966 season marked the opening of Busch Memorial Stadium for the Cardinals and Gibson was selected to play in the All-Star Game in front of the hometown crowd, though he did not as he was hurt at the time.

 The Cardinals built a 3 1/2-game lead prior to the 1967 season All-Star break, and Gibson pitched the seventh and eighth innings of the 1967 All-Star game.
 Gibson then faced the Pittsburgh Pirates on July 15, when Roberto Clemente hit a line drive off Gibson's right leg.
 Unaware his leg had been fractured, Gibson faced three more batters before his right fibula bone snapped above the ankle.
 After Gibson returned on September 7, the Cardinals secured the National League pennant on September 18, 10 1/2 games ahead of the San Francisco Giants.

 In the 1967 World Series against the Boston Red Sox, Gibson allowed only three earned runs and 14 hits over three complete-game victories in Games 1, 4 (five-hit shutout), and 7, the latter two marks tying Christy Mathewson's 1905 World Series record.
-Just as he had in 1964, Gibson pitched a complete-game victory in Game 7, against Cy Young winner Jim Lonborg, who pitched a 1-hitter in Game 2.
+Just as he had in 1964, Gibson pitched a complete-game victory in Game 7, against Cy Young winner Jim Lonborg, who pitched a one-hitter in Game 2.
 Gibson also contributed offensively in Game 7 by hitting a home run that made the game 3–0.
-Gibson became the only pitcher to be on the mound for the final out of Game 7 of a World Series multiple times.
-Unlike his last win as World Series MVP, he finally got the men's suit endorsement that eluded him in 1964.
-He also gained endorsement and sponsorship for his asthma medication, namely Primateme mist inhaler and tablets.
+Unlike his last win as World Series MVP, he finally got the endorsements that had eluded him in 1964, including endorsement and sponsorship for his asthma medication, namely Primatene mist inhaler and tablets.